aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-graphic-elements/working-with-charts/creating-ooxml-charts-from-scratch-using-aspose-words/_index.md

 The code example given below shows how to insert a bubble chart.

-{{< gist "aspose-com-gists" "518f03cac02abb105e02f55edb7de9f9" "cpp-Programming-Documents-Charts-InsertBubbleChart-InsertBubbleChart.cpp" >}}
+{{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Charts-InsertBubbleChart-InsertBubbleChart.cpp" >}}

 The code produces the following result: